DEVOTIONALS

 do, because He was just one person.
 Today however, He has many

 ‘agents’ to continue His ministry.
-The word ‘Christian’ implies
+The word ‘Christian’ implies we

-that Christ is living in us.
+have Christ living in us.

 He would do.
 It means that we help others as the need arises.
 When we

-is to help, and not for recognition.
+Because our commitment is to help, and not for us to be recognized and

-Jesus says how we treat others
+Jesus tells us that the way we treat others

 is effectively how we would treat Him.